Understand Fraud Detection

 ---|---|

-Address verification service (AVS) | AVS is widely used in the US, Canada, and UK to verify the billing address provided by the cardholder with the address on file at the issuing bank.
+Address Verification Service (AVS) | AVS is widely used in the US, Canada, and UK to verify the billing address provided by the cardholder with the address on file at the issuing bank.
 Only applicable to US and EU credit cards.
 AVS rules are only applied to charges that include the cardholder's billing address. |

 Decline list management | A decline list is also known as a blocklist.
 It rejects transactions based on four attributes: card, IP address, email, and phone number.
 We manage a global blocklist of cards that have been blocklisted by other Checkout.com merchants, and we block any card that has been blocklisted by at least 3 other merchants. |